Program: 2 hours of Theory and 4 hours of Practices, Sailing License Certificate.

 • oil level.

-• Engine start and cooling pump operation checks, exhaust smoke color and engine sound
+• Engine start and coolant pump operation checks, exhaust smoke color and engine sound

 Outboard motors: peculiarities and precautions in their handling.

-Jet propulsion: characteristics, trigger throttle and precautions in the pump and nozzle area (possible harm to people).
+Jet propulsion: characteristics, trigger accelerator and precautions for the pump and nozzle area (possible harm to people).

-• Way to make a rope firm in bitts and cleats.
+• Way to make a cape firm in cleats and bagpipes.

 • Adduce